rmarkdown is a cohesive way to

 A preview window will appear with the compiled report

-Vs. pressure
+summary(cars)temperature Vs. pressure has

-We could also export this as an MS Word document by clicking the
+been embeddedecho = FALSEWe could also export this as an MS Word document by clicking the

 will be Read-Only, but can be helpful for sharing with